-- Looks like a simple operation but at present this would probably have to be run by people either on site or by teleoperation.
-We still couldn't automate even this simple process. - Ability to change from scraper to rake to ripper to plow.
-Lower levels of regolith will probably need to be broken up. - Explosives?
+- weight of the scraper - Looks like a simple operation but at present this would probably have to be run by people either on site or by teleoperation.
+We still couldn't automate even this simple process. - Ability to change from scraper to rake to ripper to plow. - Lower levels of regolith will probably need to be broken up. - Explosives?
 Design of ripper or plow?